The Steve Jobs Story

 So I said, "yeah, but I recommend you do not include it in your book because no one believes it happened."

-He said, "I wanted to hear your response, but I will tell you that I called Laureen (Job's wife) first and asked her: she said she remembered it well."
+He said, "I wanted to hear your response, but I will tell you that I called Laurene (Job's wife) first and asked her: she said she remembered it well."

 So for all you non-believers …. happened.